Reid Commission: Drafting constitution

 Although enshrining concepts such as federalism and a constitutional monarchy, the proposed Malayan constitution by the Reid Commission also contained provisions protecting special position for the Malays, such as quotas in admission to higher education and the civil service, and making Islam the official religion of the federation.
 It also made Malay the official language of the nation, but the right to vernacular education in Chinese and Tamil would be protected.

 Although Tunku Abdul Rahman and the Malay rulers had asked the Reid Commission to ensure that "in an independent Malaya all nationals should be accorded equal rights, privileges and opportunities and there must not be discrimination on grounds of race and creed", the Malay's special position, which many in the ruling United Malays National Organisation backed, were cited as necessary by the Reid Commission as a form of affirmative action.
 The controversial measures were included as Articles 3, 152 and 153 of the Constitution.

 On the basis of their recommendations, the new Federal Constitution was passed by the Parliament of the United Kingdom in June 1957.
-The constitution draft was presented, debated and passed Federal Legislative Council on August 15, 1957, and the Constitution took effect on August 27, but there was no referendum involving Malayan people to be held.
+The constitution draft was presented, debated and passed the Federal Legislative Council on August 15, 1957, and the Constitution took effect on August 27, but there was no referendum involving Malayan people to be held.

 However, formal independence was achieved only on August 31, when the Federation of Malaya became an independent sovereign country.

 The constitutional machinery devised to bring the new constitution into force consisted of the following: